 Understanding the advantages of neutering your male cat

-There is a cat over-population crisis in the UK which results in many healthy cats and kittens being destroyed every day.
-Neutering is also a great way of preventing behavioural and medical problems.
+There is a cat over-population crisis in the UK which results in many healthy cats and kittens being destroyed every day, and many will suffer and die of neglect.

 Advantages of neutering

-Reduced fighting and associated injuries
+- Reduced fighting and associated injuries

-Reduction of ‘Tom cat odour’
+- Reduction of ‘Tom cat odour’

-Improve breeding quality of cat population - reduction in number of kittens born with hereditary diseases and bad temperaments
+- Improve breeding quality of cat population - reduction in number of kittens born with hereditary diseases and bad temperaments

-Reduced aggression towards other cats, due lo lack of testosterone
+- Reduced aggression towards other cats, due lo lack of testosterone

-Prevents roaming, as they will generally not sense female pheromones
+- Prevents roaming, as they will generally not sense female pheromones

-Prevents unwanted litters
+- Prevents unwanted litters